fsprojects/Paket/docs/content/dependencies-file.md

 This option tells Paket what resolver strategy it will use by default.

-NuGet's dependency syntax led to a lot of incompatible packages on Nuget.org (read more).
+NuGet's dependency syntax led to a lot of incompatible packages on Nuget.org.
 To make your transition to Paket easier and to allow package authors to correct their version constraints you can have Paket behave like NuGet when resolving transitive dependencies (i.e. defaulting to lowest matching versions).

 The strategy can be either `min` or `max`.